 As mentioned, this is the most popular alternative to peanut butter.
-It’s not cheap, but it’s often the least expensive.
+It’s not cheap, but it’s often the least expensive of the alternatives.
 I like to get mine either fresh-ground at Whole Foods or my local health-food store (Harvest Co-Op), or go for Trader Joe’s.
-It’s a bit more savory than peanut butter, but still works just as well in its place in baking, smoothies, and snacking.
+It’s less naturally sweet than peanut butter, but still works just as well in its place in baking, smoothies, and snacking.

 Almonds are an excellent fat and protein source and contain antioxidants known to reduce the risk of certain cancers.
 They also contain potassium, magnesium, calcium, iron, zinc, and Vitamin E. Unblanched almonds have been found to reduce LDL cholesterol as well as the risk of heart disease.

-This is a little harder to find, but I’ve purchased it at Target under their Simply Balanced brand.
+This is a little harder to find, but I’ve purchased it at Target under their Simply Balanced brand. as well as at Whole Foods.
 It has more of the sweetness we often seek in peanut butter so I find that it’s a better substitute if the sweetness is what you’re craving.
 As with above, it can be used in baking, smoothies, and snacking just as you would with the peanut version.

-Cashews are also a great source of good fats, but not as high in protein as almonds (though they still are a good source of protein).
+Cashews are also a great source of fat, but not as high in protein as almonds (though they still are a good source of protein).
 They contain all the same nutrients as above, as well as biotin, a vitamin that’s beneficial to your skin, hair, and nails.